Market

 You can view full text of the latest Director's Report for the company.

-Your directors have pleasure in presenting the Fifty-first Annual Report and audited financial statements for the financial year ended
+Your directors have pleasure in presenting the Fifty-Second Annual Report and Audited Financial Statements for the financial year

 FINANCIAL PERFORMANCE